 For example, in the case of child discipline, the Old Testament calls for stoning a stubborn child.
 No sensible person would do that today because they understand that accomplishes nothing.
 Stoning a child as a good disciplinary method is like Leviticus’ prohibition for not wearing cloth made of two or more kinds of fiber.
 My wool, silk, and linen sport coat is, by that law, prohibited.

-When trying to understand the passage, several philosophical questions arise such as 1) do I actually believe that accomplishes anything good or God-glorifying and 2) what would the outcome of such an action cause in terms of its impact on those around us.
+When trying to understand a passage, good philosophy raises questions such as 1) do I actually believe that accomplishes anything good or God-glorifying and 2) what outcome of such an action would be caused in terms of its impact on others?

 In a similar vein, some people say that God is causing everything to happen.
 Everything.
-After the football, game it is not uncommon to hear someone give glory to God for his team’s Win followed by a finger pointed to the sky.
-Philosophically, it’s important to realize the if God is controlling wins in football, he’s also controlling losses.
+After a football game, it is not uncommon to hear someone give glory to God for his team’s win followed by a finger pointed to the sky.
+Philosophically, it’s important to realize that if God is controlling wins in football, he’s also controlling losses.

-So the football player believes it is everything and therefore blames God for the loss.
+So the football player believes God controls everything and therefore blames God for the loss.
 That is a logical outcome of the first premise.